twashing/beatthemarket.backend/README.md

 * Replace clj-time with juxt/tick (https://github.com/juxt/tick)

 * ?
-Stream two games at the same time
+Stream two games (Separate Users) at the same time
 * Have a mechanism to simultaneously stream multiple subscriptions (beatthemarket.graphql/stream-new-game)

 * Move code in `comment` blocks, to tests